iamtrep/hubitat-dandanache/watchtower-app/README.md

    ![Text panel](img/panel-text.png)

-- **Device** - This panel type renders a chart for one or two attributes for a selected device.
-If you select two attributes, its scale is rendered on the right side of the rendered chart.
+- **Device** - This panel type renders a chart with one or two attributes for a selected device.
+If you select two attributes, its scale is shown on the right side of the chart.

    ![Device panel](img/panel-device.png)

-- **Attribute** - This panel type renders a chart for a selected attribute, from multiple devices.
+- **Attribute** - This panel type renders a chart with the selected attribute, from multiple devices.

    ![Attribute panel](img/panel-attribute.png)